 The Certified Public Accountant (CPA) designation is recognized nationally and internationally.
 Employers know that individuals with the CPA designation have demonstrated a specific level of knowledge in the public accounting arena, typically in the areas of taxation and/or accounting and auditing.

 The CPA designation creates a level playing field nationally and often leads to significant increases in starting salaries.
 According to the Institute of Management Accountants (IMA), IMA members who earned their CPA earned on average $13,000 more than those without their CPA.
 Salaries for those with a graduate degree increased by $10,000.

-Students interested in public accounting are encouraged to earn a B.S. in Business Administration, concentrating in Accounting and a Master’s of Accountancy (MAcc) before sitting for the Certified Public Accounting Exam.
+Students interested in public accounting are encouraged to earn a bachelor's degree in Accounting and a Master’s of Accountancy (MAcc) before sitting for the Certified Public Accounting Exam.
 Pass rates on the CPA Exam are twice as high for those with a graduate degree.

 ENGL 1020 - Rhetoric and Composition with a C or better

 MATH 1830 - Calculus for Management, Life, and Social Sciences with a C or better

 ECON 1010 - Principles of Economics: Macroeconomics with a C or better

 ECON 1020 - Principles of Economics: Microeconomics with a C or better

 ACC 2010 - Principles of Accounting I with a B or better

 ACC 2020 - Principles of Accounting II with a B or better